 *Max attendance for this program is 15, so please email DobChildRef@wlsmail.org to register.
 Comic Strip Packets are available for pickup at the library (please call first (914) 693-6614).

 School-age students will write, design, and illustrate their very own 3-frame comic strip or one full-page comic with instructor Rebecca Pitts.
 Rebecca is a writer for young people.
 Her work has appeared in the New York Times for Kids, Teen Vogue, & Highlights Magazine.

 She is currently working on a book: Jane Jacobs, a biography for young people from Seven Stories Press.
 Rebecca is really into indie comics and loves to make and read comics with her children.

-11am-12pm – The Spark (PG) Screening followed by Live Q&A with The Empire Saber Guild (Young Teens-Adults)
+11am-12pm – The Spark (PG) Star Wars Short Film followed by a Live Q&A with The Empire Saber Guild (Young Teens-Adults)

 The Empire Saber Guild is the NYC and Westchester County chapter of the not-for-profit, Star Wars global organization Saber Guild.
 They perform lightsaber choreography with screen accurate costumes in scripted shows to raise money for local charities.

 ESG also host an event called Padawan Training, where they teach kids 6-12 how to wield a lightsaber.
 Outside of performing, ESG also hosts weekly classes, which are open to the public, to practice lightsaber techniques.